Screenshots may differ slightly depending on software version.

 Give this the OK, click Yes as advised to go to design evaluation, and if the warning about missing data comes up, press Yes again.
 You should now see the starting screen for Evaluation – press Results to see the new Aliases.
 Scroll down to view the 2FI’s and notice that BE is now aliased only with three-factor interactions.

 Notice that some effects, for example AB, are partially aliased with other effects.
 This is an offshoot of the semifold, causing the overall design to become non-orthogonal; that is, effects no longer can be independently estimated.
-You will see a repercussion of this when Design-Expert analyzes the data.
+You will see a repercussion of this when analyzing the data.